Reports: TE Gronkowski returns, traded to Bucs

 Former New England Patriots tight end Rob Gronkowski has come out of retirement and been traded to the Tampa Bay Buccaneers to reunite with quarterback Tom Brady, multiple outlets reported Tuesday.
-The Buccaneers will reportedly send a fourth-round pick to the Patriots, who will send back a seventh-rounder with Gronkowski, who must pass a physical to complete the deal.
+The Buccaneers will reportedly send a fourth-round pick to the Patriots, who will send back a seventh-rounder with Gronkowski.
+ESPN reports Gronkowski passed his physical with an independent physician to complete the deal.

 NFL Network reported Gronkowski, who turns 31 in May, has been putting on weight for a return to football, after spending the 2019 season retired.
 Gronkowski, had one year and $10 million remaining on his contract when he retired, so the Patriots still held his rights.
 He has been performing in the WWE recently, including winning the 24/7 title at Wrestlemania 36 earlier this month.